MarcoPolo/marcopolo.github.io/content/code/2021-05-10-declarative-dev-environments.md

 provides reproducible versions of packages that don't rely on a specific global system configuration.
 Specifically packages installed through Nix don't rely an a user's `/usr/lib` or anything outside of `/nix/store`.
-You don't even need libc installed (as may be the case if you are on [Alpine Linux](https://www.alpinelinux.org/)).
+You don't even need glibc installed (as may be the case if you are on [Alpine Linux](https://www.alpinelinux.org/)).

 For a deeper dive see [How Nix Works](https://nixos.org/guides/how-nix-works.html).